kaoc/kaoc.github.io/_posts/2017-05-06-Indian-Dance-Festival.md

 ![Qatar Airways Free Air Ticket Raffle](/img/sponsors/Qatar-tickets-Raffle-Alpine.png)
 Few important Terms and conditions:
-* Valid for travel on Qatar Airways operated flights only, no cash value
+* Valid for travel on Qatar Airways operated flights only, no cash value.
-* Black out dates may apply
+* Black out dates may apply.
-* Does not earn mileage credit
+* Does not earn mileage credit.
-* Travel must be completed by one year from date of issue
+* Travel must be completed by one year from date of issue.
-* If one person wins both tickets, traveller and companion must travel on the same itinerary
+* Traveller and companion must travel on he same itinerary.
-* Changes to the reservation is not allowed
+* Changes to the reservation is not allowed.
-* Winner is liable for all taxes
+* Winner is liable for all taxes.
-* Other restrictions may apply
+* Other restrictions may apply.